Indre Fosen Municipality: Geography

 Indre Fosen Municipality is located on the southern part of the Fosen peninsula along the coast of Trondheimsfjorden and the Stjørnfjorden, surrounding the municipality on three sides by water.
 There are several large lakes located in Indre Fosen Municipality including Storvatnet, Meltingvatnet, and Botn.
 The municipalities of Åfjord, Steinkjer, and Inderøy lie to the north and Ørland Municipality lies to the west.
 The highest point in the municipality is the 622.5 m tall mountain Skorven.

 The Flakk–Rørvik Ferry crosses the Trondheimsfjord connecting the village of Rørvik to the city of Trondheim to the south.

 Government

 Indre Fosen Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
 The municipality is under the jurisdiction of the Trøndelag District Court and the Frostating Court of Appeal.

+Fosen Renovasjon is a intermunicipal waste management agency based at Årnset, established in 1997.
+It provided waste services in Rissa, while Leksvik had its services provided by Innherred Renovasjon.
+Fosen Renovasjon took over for the whole of Indre Fosen from 2020.